-First transition elements properties, electronic configuration & oxidation states
+First transition elements properties, electronic configuration and oxidation states

 The transition element is the element in which the orbitals of d or F are occupied with electrons but not completely filled either in its atomic state or in one of its oxidation states, Transition elements have elements that have several oxidation numbers but representative elements mainly have one oxidation state.